Accelize/drm/doc/drm_configuration.rst

       "client_secret": "Your client secret from Accelize DRM portal" }

-.. note:: In node locked licensing mode, the credentials configuration file is
+.. note:: In node-locked licensing mode, the credentials configuration file is
-          only accessed on license provisioning, and may be omitted if a license file is already installed on the machine.
+          required only once, when the license is provisioned the first time.
+          Then it can be omitted.

 DRM Configuration file
 ----------------------

-The ``conf.json`` configuration file content depends on the licensing mode to use and can be changed without rebuilding the entire application.
+The ``conf.json`` configuration file content depends on the licensing mode to use.
+It can be modified without rebuilding the entire application.
 Here is the basic ``conf.json`` file content:

 .. code-block:: json